brainnit/adonisjs-scout/README.md

 ## Setup

-@todo Add setup instructions
+Copy `config/index.js` to your app config folder and name it `scout.js`.
+Don't forget to setup your environment variables.

 ## Usage

-Adds `@provider:Searchable` trait to your models and define only the methods you want to override to change default behaviour:
+Add `@provider:Searchable` trait to your models and define only the methods you want to override to change default behaviour:

 ```js
 /** @type {typeof import('@adonisjs/lucid/src/Lucid/Model')} */